 - For example, is there documented evidence of other people attempting to learn from them?

 - Is this person a pleasure to work with?

-- For example, would you look forward to travelling to Romania with them?
+- For example, would you look forward to making a transatlantic trip with them?